tsou-oursler-development/rust-client/README.md

 # Rust IRC Client
 **Authors: Briana Oursler and Lily Tsou**
 <hr>
-NAME is a text-based user interface client that allows users to communicate with each other over a network via the IRC protocol.
+Rust IRC Client is a text-based user interface client that allows users to communicate with each other over a network via the IRC protocol.
 It was written entirely in
-Rust and uses the [cursive](https://github.com/gyscos/cursive) and [irc](https://github.com/aatxe/irc) crates.<br>
+Rust and uses the <a href="https://github.com/gyscos/cursive">cursive</a> and <a href="https://github.com/aatxe/irc">irc</a> crates.<br>
 Users running this client are prompted to enter a server, channel, and name.
 If the server and channel exist, then NAME will connect the user to the channel with their chosen nickname. <br>
 All messages submitted to the tui by a user are sent through a channel by a std::sync::mpsc::Sender.
 The main thread receives the messages with a